15 Best FromSoftware Games Ever Released

 Publisher: Namco Bandai Games, Atlus USA, Sony Computer Entertainment

 Release Date: February 5, 2009

-Demon’s Souls is the first installment of the Souls series that started it all and is often referred to as the spiritual successor to the King’s Field series.
+Demon’s Souls is the first instalment of the Souls series that started it all and is often referred to as the spiritual successor to the King’s Field series.
 During its initial development phases, the game had some troubles as the developers had creative difficulties.
 Thanks to Miyazaki, Fromsoftware managed to pull off the title into what it has become today.

 You take on the role of an adventurer who is brought to the land of Boleteria.
 His mission is to kill the fallen king Allant and pacify the Old One.
 On the one hand, the gameplay is pretty similar to the Dark Souls franchise as it has players navigating five diverse worlds from a hub called the Nexus.

 Demon’s Souls demo received negative impressions, as well as, medium sales in Japan.
 However, the became a critical and commercial success in the West.
-Demon’s Souls success ignited the fuel to the beginning of Souls games.
+Demon’s Souls success ignited the fuel for the beginning of Souls games.

 Armored Core Games

 Publisher: Namco Bandai Games, Sega, Sony Computer Entertainment, ASCII Entertainment, 505 Games, Ubisoft, Metro3D, Agetec, Red Ant Enterprises

 Platform: PS3 | PS2 | PS1 | PSP | PSVITA | Xbox360 | Mobile Phone

 Armored Core is a third-person shooter mecha series that initially debuted on Sony’s Playstation back in 1997.
 Unfortunately, the series has come to a halt in 2013, and nothing new was heard ever since.